 The process for obtaining a DBA as a sole proprietorship in Arkansas is slightly different than in other states.
 Although you will still need to conduct a business entity search to see if your desired DBA is available, you will not register that DBA with the Secretary of State.
 Instead, you will file an Assumed Name Certificate with your local county clerk’s office.
-You can find your local county clerk’s office through this website.

 For a more detailed explanation of the process for registering a DBA in Arkansas, check out our article dedicated to the subject.